 This dataset was a bit small, but Blendplot supports very large datasets as well.
-Feel free to try it with your own datasets and see how they look.
+Feel free to try it with your own

 CHAPTER 2

 More Features

 2.1 Plotting Categories

 To plot data that is grouped into categories, you can use the -c flag and specify the name of the column to group the data points by.
 Each different category will be its own object in the resulting model.
 This will allow you to easily style the groups with different materials.